WFU

 After landing in Fukuoka airport, we headed to Kokura to visit our first museum, the TOTO Museum.
 We were able to learn the history of TOTO.
 They started making pottery, and eventually turned into the largest toilet manufacturer in the world.

 When walking back to our hotel, we stumbled upon a local supermarket and decided to check it out.
-We found everything super cheap there.
+We found everything super affordable there.
 So for the rest of the trip, we bought breakfast and snacks from supermarkets instead of convenience stores.

 At night, we ate dinner at Saizeriya, which was a super cost-efficient and delicious Italian restaturant.
 Everything was pretty delicious.
 My favorite dishes were the corn soup and the vegetables.